School Board Policy 207 -

 I. Purpose

-The School Board recognizes the importance of obtaining public input on matters properly before the School Board.
+The School Board recognizes the importance of obtaining public input on matters properly before the School Board during a public hearing.
 The purpose of this policy is to establish procedures to efficiently receive public input.

 II.
 General Statement of Policy

-In order for the School Board to efficiently receive public input on matters properly before the School Board, the procedures set forth in this policy are established by the School Board.
+For the School Board to efficiently receive public input on matters properly before the School Board, the School Board establishes the procedures set forth in this policy.

 III.
 Procedures